12 residential care units

-Back of house and support areas are designed to provide efficient, hygienic and safe staffing and operation, unobtrusive supervision, and refuge and relief for staff when required.
+Asher House achieves a balance between positive residential health care and function efficiency.
+The back of house and support areas are designed to provide efficient and safe staffing and operation, with unobtrusive supervision, refuge and relief for staff when required.

 What were the challenges?